tabascoau/comp4007-gp/README.md

 # COMP4007 Term Project - Smart Elevator System (SES)

-This project implement the server of the Smart Elevator System (SES)
+This project using java to implement the server of the Smart Elevator System (SES)

 ## Getting Started